saadnaeem-dev/generative_ai_with_langchain/README.md

 You can find more details about API credentials and setup in chapter 3 of the book [Generative AI with LangChain](https://www.amazon.com/Generative-AI-LangChain-language-ChatGPT-ebook/dp/B0CBBL55PQ).

-## Contributing
+## 👋 Contribute

+We welcome contributions from developers of all levels.
 If you find anything amiss with the notebooks or dependencies, please feel free to create a pull request.

 If you want to change the conda dependency specification (the yaml file), you can test it like this:
 ```bash